alef-thallys/roomBooking/README.md

 # Room Booking Application

-The Room Booking Application is a Spring Boot project designed to manage room reservations.
-It provides RESTful APIs for user management, room management, and reservation handling.
-The application includes authentication and authorization features using JWT, data persistence with MariaDB, database migrations with Flyway, and asynchronous email notifications via RabbitMQ.
+A robust Spring Boot project for seamless room reservations.
+This application exposes a suite of RESTful APIs for user, room, and reservation management, secured by JWT authentication and authorization.
+Data persistence is managed by MariaDB with Flyway migrations, and RabbitMQ powers asynchronous email notifications.

 ---